 Our thermal treatment includes:

-The quenching and tempering processes heats steel uniformly to a temperature above a critical range and cools it rapidly in water.
+The quench-and-temper process heats steel uniformly to a temperature above a critical range and cools it rapidly in water.
 This treatment helps achieve specific levels of strength and toughness to meet customer requirements.

 Annealing is heating uniformly to a temperature within or above the critical range and cooling at a controlled rate to a temperature under the critical range.
 We use this treatment to produce a definite microstructure, usually one designed for best machinability.
 We also use annealing to remove stresses, induce softness and alter ductility, toughness or other mechanical properties.